crisfeim/crisfe.im/content/public-drafts/when-abstractions-are-worth-it/index.md

 )
 ```

-You may think this is a somewhat convoluted example.
-Fair enough.
-A more realistic one, would be migrating from `Alamofire` to `URLSession` as the latest has become powerful enough to a point where no third party framework is needed for the 99% of use cases.
-If you decoupled your `Alamofire` logic, you should be able to make the very same update:
+You may think this is a somewhat convoluted example — and you’d be right.
+However, it’s a historical case that justifies the point.

+A more common scenario is migrating from `Alamofire` to `URLSession`.
+In recent years, `URLSession` has become powerful enough to cover the vast majority of use cases (around 99%) without relying on a third-party framework.
+If you had decoupled your `Alamofire` logic behind an abstraction, the migration would be just as simple:

 ```diff
 let app = makeApp(